 Are there alternatives to jail?

-All of this being said, a jail or prison sentence need not necessarily be given for a violation of probation.
+Yes!
+All of this being said, a jail or prison is not necessarily if there is a conviction for violation of probation.
 When the attorneys with LEWIS & DICKSTEIN, P.L.L.C. represent clients on VOPs we have a strategy that has been developed over the course of many years to avoid incarceration if possible and minimize other potential consequences.
 We work with experts in a variety of fields who cooperate with us in developing mitigating evidence that can be used when attempting to convince a judge to find an alternative to jail or prison.
 We also carefully examine every aspect of our client’s case, their lives, and their other personal circumstances to develop the most persuasive argument possible for a lenient sentence, a delayed sentence and, in many cases, a DISMISSAL of the violation of probation.

 Another strategy that is only possible with a retained lawyer, is to negotiate and coordinate with the probation officer or probation supervisor to provide helpful information, to negotiate a favorable recommendation, to discuss a reduction in the probation violation allegations, or to seek a dismissal of the violation prior to the probation violation hearing.